sabrinapribadi/Airbnb-DataViz/README.md

 # **Airbnb Data Visualization**

-> This is a project as part of  Learn by Building module in [Algoritma](https://algorit.ma/) Data Science Workshop.

 ### **Description**
 The objective of this project is to understand the factors that **influence the prices listed** on Airbnb in London.
 It derives from curiosity about specific factors that cause the rental prices for leasing short-term lodging seems easily changed over time.